Haskell-Things/ImplicitCAD/README.md

 It also directly provides GCode generation, and has a parser for OpenSCAD to make it easier for people to transition.

+ImplicitCAD is very much a work in progress.
+The author considers it ready for beta testers and greatly appreciates bug reports.

 ExtOpenSCAD Examples
 --------------------